Do you want to have some fun while you are getting a fantastic workout?

 - A more effective training method than running to increase maximal oxygen consumption.

-Jumping or running on a rebounder creates less impacts on the joints than traditional running.
+Jumping or running on a rebounder creates less impact on the joints than traditional running.

 Calories Burned Rebounding